Barbara Windsor diagnosed with Alzheimer's

 The actress Dame Barbara Windsor has been diagnosed with Alzheimer's, her husband has said.

-Speaking to the Sun, Scott Mitchell said his 80-year-old wife had been given the news in April 2014.
+Scott Mitchell, 55, confirmed to the BBC that his 80-year-old wife had been given the news in April 2014.

 He said the EastEnders star had been taking medication to manage her condition but that symptoms had worsened in recent weeks.